Home

 I think it’s acceptable, and also very funny, that the dogs like to pounce on my wife and help her clean her ears.
 Lynn, on the other hand, doesn’t appear to really appreciate being pinned to the floor by a couple of Labs who seem to be able to generate more drool than a whole battalion of St Bernard’s.

-But, I would think that there are certain Labrador Retriever behavior problems that we will all recognise as something that needs to be sorted out.
+But, I would think that there are certain behavior problems of a Labrador Retriever is that we will all recognize as something that needs to be sorted out.

 Excessive barking, chewing and pulling on a lead are all common issues that we would all want resolving if they effected our dogs.